Genesis Energy Limited: Frank Energy (previously Energy Online)

 Genesis Energy purchased Energy Online in December 2002 from the Newcall Group Limited.
-After continued growth Energy Online now services 70,000 customers with a primary focus on retailing energy services to an expanding customer base in the North Island.

 Energy Online was rebranded to Frank Energy in 2021.

+After continued growth Frank Energy now services more than 110,000 customers with a primary focus on retailing energy services to an expanding customer base in the North Island.

+In June 2025, Frank Energy announced that its brand would be wound down and stopped accepting new customers.
+Existing customers would be moved to Genesis Energy or another retailer of their choice.
+The announcement came a few days after Consumer magazine gave Frank Energy their People's Choice Award (jointly with Flick Electric) for the power company with the highest customer satisfaction.

 Infogen

 Genesis energy retailed internet services to its customers through its Infogen service.
 The service was outsourced and provided by Orcon until it was purchased by Orcon in 2009.